Dwaynew85/movies-cli/README.md

-# Movies::Cli
+# Movies

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/movies/cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to your the movies CLI!
+A Ruby Gem where you can pull up info on IMDB's top 20 moies!
+You can get breif details on these movies and even get their trailer link!

 ## Installation